 Matthews is active in the Kansas City community and dedicates his time and resources to several area charities, including the SAFE program, a charity that supports families of fallen policemen, firemen and emergency workers, as well as Operation Lifesaver, a railroad crossing safety and awareness program.
 He is also the author the two books: the 2004, “Tales from the Royals Dugout”, and the 2009 “Hi, Anybody” and co-author of the 1999 book “Play by Play-25 Years of Royals on Radio.”
 He’s also a 2005 inductee into the Missouri Sports Hall of Fame.
 In 2017, he lent his writing talents to the book, Kansas City Royals 50 Years: A Golden History.

-Matthews graduated from Central Catholic High School in Bloomington, Ill., and was inducted into the school's Hall of Fame in August, 2001.
-He is a 1966 graduate of Illinois Wesleyan where he lettered in football and baseball for three years and finished eighth in the nation (NAIA) in pass receiving in 1965.
-In 2016, he received a "Distinguished Alumnus" honor from IWU.
+Matthews graduated from Central Catholic High School in Bloomington, Ill., and was inducted into the school’s Hall of Fame in August, 2001.
+He is a 1966 graduate of Illinois Wesleyan where he lettered in football and baseball for three years and finished eighth in the nation (NAIA) in pass receiving in 1965, despite not playing football in high school.
+In 2016, he received a “Distinguished Alumnus” honor from IWU.

 Prior to joining the Royals, Matthews worked for WMBD-TV and radio and KMOX-TV.
 His brother, Mike, is the radio analyst for Illinois State University basketball.